-There is another side to architecture, much less glamorous and perhaps a bit more hazardous, I call “architectunseen.”
-Architects working in public service and volunteering to help rebuild and improve our communities.
+There is side to architecture, less glamorous and perhaps a bit more hazardous, where architects are working in public service and volunteering to help rebuild and improve our communities.
 The American Institute of Architects (AIA) calls this role “Citizen Architect.”

 After returning from the 2010 Haiti post earthquake response work, I completed an SAP (Safety Assessment Program) Trainer course via the CA Emergency Management ATC-20 and ATC-45 program and became the WI AIA State Disaster Assistance Coordinator.

-In September 2015 I will join forces with Namaste Nepal on a rebuilding programme to help families recover from the April and May 2015 earthquakes.
+In September 2015 I joined forces with Namaste Nepal on a rebuilding program to help Nepali families recover from the April and May 2015 earthquakes.